thang2162/react-native-tile-view/README.md

 tpr or tiles per row is required and sets the size of the tiles and can go up to 4 tiles.

 touchable is optional and makes the tile in question touchable.
 Callback will return the index of object in the array as well as the object in the data key.

+tileHeight is optional and allows you to set the height of each tile.

 data is optional and where you put data you wish to be available in the tileContent